 DO: Be Respectful of Those Around You

-Other shoppers and retail workers are all trying to enjoy the hectic environment that Black Friday creates.
-Despite the fact that on Black Friday last year I was working harder than I have ever worked at my retail job, it was a blast.
+Other shoppers and retail workers are all trying to enjoy themselves amidst the hectic environment on Black Friday.
+On Black Friday, I was working harder than I had ever worked at my retail job, and it was a blast.
 There’s a special sense of camaraderie you feel with your co-workers when you’re all caught up in this whirlwind.
 Don’t be the customer who ruins that fun for workers and other customers.
 There’s no need to push or be aggressive towards other shoppers.

 DON’T: Lash Out at Retail Workers

 This is a rule that everyone should follow 100% of the time.
 Unless you absolutely know for sure that a retail worker made a mistake, don’t blame them for something going wrong.
 And even if you do know they are at fault and you’re really upset, do your best to express yourself in a kind way.